NBestsuNgan/Low-code-Data-Distributed-Framework-On-Top-Apache-Airflow/README.md

 &nbsp; Main benefit of data processing framework is centalize group of workflow together and can manage all of its in one place also scability, observabiliy etc.

 #### Why on top apache-airflow?
 &nbsp; Even I said that Low-code but it not really no code, every task still need to process by code somehow.
-Typically the apache-airflow is the code base orchrestrator which you need to re-write|copy your code every time that you want to create new task, In this project I will apply concept of control table to our data processing framework. the main benefit that we will get from apply this concept is scalability make you work replicate task which do the same step but different parameter easier and faster.
+Typically the apache-airflow is the code base orchrestrator which you need to re-write|copy your code every time that you want to create new task, In this project I will apply concept of control table to our data processing framework. the main benefit that we will get from apply this concept is scalability make you can replicate task which do the same step but different parameter easier and faster.

 # Services Use
 ![services_use](resource/iamges/services_use.png "Services Use")